cabloy/zova/zova-docs/guide/techniques/router/route-fields.md

 ];
 ```

-- Similarly, the system will also add a module prefix to `name` to generate an absolute name, for example, here is `a-demo:user`
+- Similarly, the system will also add a module prefix to `name` to generate an absolute name, for example, here is `demo-basic:user`

 ## component